List of works by Hector Berlioz: Works by Holoman number

 This is a list of works by Holoman number, from the Catalogue of the works of Hector Berlioz (1987) by D. Kern Holoman, the 25th volume Bärenreiter's New Berlioz edition (1967–2006) [NBE].
 The volume number that the work appears in the NBE is given.
 Many works exist in multiple versions for different forces.
 Opus numbers are also given for those works that have them.
+(The bracketed opus numbers 27 and 29 were suggested by Richard Pohl.)